An artist’s depiction of light rail in Mt Roskill .

 Tunnelled light rail .

 The final choice on the delivery entity for the project is yet to be made, but ALRG has suggested either a new purpose-designed Schedule 4A company, or Waka Kotahi .
-From here, it is expected that the detailed business case and consenting will take two to three years, after which construction will take six to eight years.
+From here, it is expected that the detailed business case and consenting will take three to four years, after which construction will take six to eight years.

 So, Aucklanders will have to wait until at least the start of next decade for light rail to come to their city.
 Even then there remains uncertainty over the project’s future, with the National Party promising to scrap light rail in Auckland should they win the 2023 election .
 Will there be any twists in the tail of this project?
 What will the final route be and where will the stations be located?
 For now, there remain plenty of unanswered questions.
 However, given the price and scale of Auckland Light Rail, what we can be sure of is that it will remain a topic of public discourse for years to come.